OlgaCarvalho/beautiful-jekyll/_posts/2022-06-05-cyberdefenders-cybercorp2-part1.md

 *PowerControl*
 ```

-Analysing the 7 results we got we can see that:
+Analyzing the 7 results we got we can see that:

 * >  WMI filter 'powercontrol event'was created by user 🧑‍💻️'cybercorp\john.goldberg'